 The efficiency of solar cells depends on precise engineering of polymers that assemble into films 1,000 times thinner than a human hair.

 Today, formation of that polymer assembly requires solvents that can harm the environment, but scientists at the Department of Energy’s Oak Ridge National Laboratory have found a “greener” way to control the assembly of photovoltaic polymers in water using a surfactant– a detergent-like molecule–as a template.
-Their findings are reported in Nanoscale, a journal of the Royal Society of Chemistry.
+Their findings are reported in Nanoscale,

 “Self-assembly of polymers using surfactants provides huge potential in fabricating nanostructures with molecular-level controllability,” said senior author Changwoo Do, a researcher at ORNL’s Spallation Neutron Source (SNS).